chkwon/PATHSolver.jl/README.md

 # OS X only

-This package currently supports Mac OS X only.
+This package currently supports Mac OS X and Linux.
+(If you experience erros in installing and building the package, please create issues and report.)

-I need help for Linux and Windows.
-The installation process basically downloads `libpath47.dylib` from [ampl/pathlib](https://github.com/ampl/pathlib) and `libpath47julia.dylb` from [PathJulia](https://github.com/chkwon/PathJulia), and places them in `~/.julia/v0.4/PATH/deps/usr/lib/`.

 # License